Academic Division: Information Engineering

 He is currently working on novel algorithms for high-resolution ultrasonic beam-forming.

 Development and calibration of medical ultrasonic imaging systems.
-Measurement of prototype medical micro-bubbles using ultrasound.
+Ultrasonic beamforming, in particular pixel-based beamforming and adaptive beamforming.

 Prof Prager is the editor of the http://i-want-to-study-engineering.org website that is designed to make high quality preparatory material available to all school pupils facing competitive admissions interviews for university engineering courses.
 The site contains over 200 technical problems in mathematics, mechanics and electricity with video explanations to help people who get stuck.
 The goal is to develop problem-solving skills through practice with a wide range of multi-stage technical challenges.

 In the past he has delivered part of the first year engineering maths course covering convolution, Fourier series, and probability.
 He has also lectured the first year digital circuits course, including combinational and sequential logic.
 He currently teaches a course on medical image acquisition for third-year students.

 - From January 2014: Head of Cambridge University School of Technology (comprising Chemical Engineering & Biotechnology, the Computer Laboratory, the Engineering Department, the Judge Business School and the Cambridge Programme for Sustainable Leadership).